-HMRC - OT18570 - Responding To Specific Returns, Claims And Notification From A Low Risk Customer
+HMRC - OT18570 - PRT Compliance: Responding To Specific Returns, Claims And Notification From A Low Risk Customer

 The TCRM Guidance does not change the legal obligations of customers; it changes how we respond to customers after those obligations have been fulfilled.
 The following paragraphs detail how we will respond to the submission of particular returns and claims.
 These paragraphs extend the guidance previously outlined to United Kingdom Oil Industry Taxation Committee (UKOITC), Oil Taxation Advisory Committee (OTAC) and the British Independent Oil Exploration Companies (Brindex) in a letter of 10th July 2008, following the issue of the December 2007 version of the TCRM Guidance.